How to Prevent Identity Theft

 Authorization

-Client agrees, under penalty of perjury, to be truthful to the best of the client`s ability.
-All documents and communications, oral or written, past or future, are presumed by CA to be true, complete, and accurate for the sake of investigating this matter.
+You agree, under penalty of perjury, to provide complete, accurate, and truthful information to CA. All documents and communications, oral or written, past or future, provided to CA during the Exclusive Investigative Period and anytime thereafter are presumed by CA to be true, complete, and accurate.

 All Rights Reserved.
 Without Prejudice.
 CONSUMER ATTORNEYS